 I feel like hell.
 I’m going through withdrawal.
 My heart feels big and pounding.
 I can feel the blood rush through my body.
 I can almost see it, running like red water over the boulders in my pain-filled neck and shoulders, then through my ears and into my pounding head.
 My eyelids flutter.
 Oh God, I am so, so tired.

 If you are worried that you or someone you know has a problem with drinking too much alcohol, consider alcohol detox as way to clear the mind and get back to a healthy, sober life.
-Reach out to a dedicated recovery professional today for more information.
+Reach out to a treatment provider today for more information.